 What is the difference between a cluster and a galaxy?

-As a general rule, though, when astronomers talk about star clusters they are simply referring to groups of stars which grew up together and have essentially the same origins.
+As a general rule, though, when astronomers talk about star clusters, they are simply referring to groups of stars that grew up together and have essentially the same origins.
 These are then divided into either globular clusters, which contain hundreds of thousands of old stars tightly grouped together, or open clusters, which usually contain a few hundred loosely clustered younger stars.

 You will probably recognize the name Pleiades (photo), also known as The Seven Sisters, which has a membership of about 500 stars and is about 100 million years old.
-Open Clusters are composed of just a few thousand stars at most and can have less than one hundred.
+Open Clusters are composed of just a few thousand stars, and most can have less than one hundred.
 They also have common roots because they condensed out of the same primordial cloud, are approximately the same age, and have the same metallicity (which means they are made up of essentially the same proportion of elements that are not hydrogen or helium).

 On the whole, they’re not as durable as their older cousins, the globular clusters.
 Open clusters only last a few hundred million years with the eldest managing a few billion years.
-They tend to disassociate their component stars as they encounter others or pass through gas clouds.
-These escapees become field stars in the galactic disk following their own path.
-All stars are thought to be escapees from open clusters dropping them off as they interact with other objects nearby.
+They also tend to disassociate their component stars as they encounter others or pass through gas clouds, and these escapees then become field stars in the galactic disk following their own path.
+In fact, all stars are thought to be escapees from open clusters dropping them off as they interact with other objects nearby.